edgeq/todo_laravel/homework/02-week/Thursday/homework-instructions.md

 ### Remember

-You will be fully capable of doing this homework by the end of Saturday's class.
+You will be fully capable of doing this homework by the end of Wednesday's class.

 ### Before You Begin